datagrok-ai/public/help/compute/compute.md

 ## Exploratory data analysis

-Perhaps the most commonly used data structure in computing is a [DataFrame](../develop/dataframe.md).
+Perhaps the most commonly used data structure in computing is [DataFrame](../develop/dataframe.md).
-When you want to analyze either input or output parameter, click on the `+` ("Add to workspace") icon.
+To analyze either input or output dataframe, click on the `+` ("Add to workspace") icon.
 This will open the dataframe in the [exploratory data analysis](../explore/exploratory-data-analysis.md) mode, allowing to [visualize](../visualize/viewers.md) the data, [transform](../transform/)